Worldwide ecommerce revenue has reached billions.

-And 73 percent of the consumers who contributed to this ecommerce revenue are regularly shopping in multiple physical and digital channels—and spending more, more often, and for longer than their single-channel counterparts.
+And more than 73 percent of the consumers who contribute to this ecommerce revenue are regularly shopping in multiple physical and digital channels—and spending more, more often, and for longer than their single-channel counterparts.

 A tech-savvy ecommerce marketer, manager, or business owner like yourself already knows that omnichannel retail is the only way to conduct business in the modern world—the toughest part is figuring out where the heck to start!

-That’s why we broke down what we think will be the most important omnichannel retail trends in 2019 and beyond.
+That’s why we broke down what we think will be the most important omnichannel retail trends.
 Keep reading to learn about changing consumer expectations, what seems like AI-powered everything, and some surprising new retail channels that will help you outsell and outsmart your competitors.

 1. Omni-Device Consumers Are the New Norm